spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/05-edge.md

 # Overview

-Edge Clusters are Kubernetes clusters set up on appliances installed in isolated locations such as hospitals, grocery stores, restaurants, etc., unlike a data center or cloud environment.
+Edge Clusters are Kubernetes clusters set up on appliances installed in isolated locations such as grocery stores and restaurants, unlike a data center or cloud environment.
 These appliances can be bare metal machines or virtual machines and are managed by operators at these remote sites.
 Palette provides the provisioning of workload clusters on such edge appliances from its SaaS-based management console.
 Besides provisioning of the cluster, Palette also provides end-to-end management of these clusters through operations such as scaling, upgrades, and reconfiguration.

 <InfoBox>